croaky/homebrewing/batches/2-belgian-farmhouse-ipa.md

 Heat to 160 degrees.
 Turn off burner.

+Pour grist in mesh bag.
+Lower bag into kettle.
-Line kettle with mesh bag.
+Clamp bag to kettle with binder clips.
-Slowly pour in the grist.
 Stir well to mix, breaking up clumps.

 Place the lid on the pot and cover with a thick towel.
 Rest for 90 minutes.

 Mash out: use low heat to raise temperature to 170 degrees.